 There is much more to stalking than having an unwanted person lurking in the shadows.
-Florida Code Section 784.048 breaks stalking into two categories: stalking and aggravated stalking.
+Section 784.048, Florida Statutes, breaks stalking into two categories: stalking and aggravated stalking.

-Stalking is a punishable crime in the state of Florida.
-Those found guilty of stalking can face up to one year of probation, up to one year of stalking, a fine of up to $1,000, and a restraining order that can last up to ten years.
+Stalking in Florida is punishable by up to one-year of incarceration and a fine of up to $1,000, and a restraining order that can last up to ten years.

 If you believe you’re being stalked and are in immediate danger, the first thing you should do is contact the Tampa Bay area law enforcement.
 If you feel your digital security has been compromised as a result of being stalked, you should also change any necessary passwords and let your friends, family, and financial institution know that your accounts have been compromised.

 A stalking accusation should be taken very seriously.
-If you’ve been charged, it’s time to seek legal counsel.
-Be ready and willing to share all necessary information with your attorney so they can prepare the best defense for your case.
+If you’ve been accused of or charged with stalking or aggravated stalking, it’s time to seek legal counsel.
+Be ready and willing to share all necessary information with your attorneys so that they can prepare the best defense.